 Repairing and Preventing Cavities

-To repair a tooth with a cavity, we usually remove the decayed portion of the tooth and replace it with a filling, provided the damage is not extensive and there is still plenty of healthy tooth structure remaining.
+To repair a tooth with a cavity, we usually remove the decayed portion of the tooth and replace it with a filling.
+This is possible provided the damage is not too extensive and there is still plenty of healthy tooth structure remaining.
 However, preventing a decay in the first place is the preferred solution.
-We’ll be happy to work with you and help you to to keep your teeth free of plaque and decay.
+We’ll be happy to work with you and help you to keep your teeth free of plaque and decay.